karinlag/bc/novice/python/01-numpy.md

 <div class="challenges">
 <h4 id="challenges">Challenges</h4>
 <ol style="list-style-type: decimal">
-<li><p>Why do all of our plots stop just short of the upper end of our graph?
-Why are the vertical lines in our plot of the minimum inflammation per day not vertical?</p></li>
 <li><p>Create a plot showing the standard deviation of the inflammation data for each day across all patients.</p></li>
 </ol>
 </div>